Skip to content

 So, how do you actually build one of these magical data tables?
 Don’t worry, it’s easier than building a rocket ship.
 First, you need a spreadsheet with a formula you want to analyze.
 This could be anything from a profit calculation to a loan payment formula.
 The key is that this formula needs to depend on two variables that you want to play around with.
 Next, you need to create a grid where the first row and the first column contain the different values you want to test for each of your variables.
 For instance, if you’re tweaking price and cost, the first row might list different prices ($10, $12, $14, etc.) and the first column might list different costs ($5, $6, $7, etc.).
 Now comes the cool part: in the cell where the row and column headers intersect, you need to enter a formula that references the cell containing your original formula.
 This tells Excel where to find the calculation it needs to perform.
 Finally, select the entire range of cells including the row and column headers and the intersection cell and go to the “Data” tab, then “What-If Analysis,” and choose “Data Table.”
 In the dialog box, specify which row and column correspond to your two input cells.
 Click “OK,” and boom!
 Excel populates the table with the results of your formula for every combination of your variables.
 Now, you can readily perform spreadsheet analysis and data analysis.

-See also Excel For Finance
+See also Searching On Excel Spreadsheet

 1. Tips & Tricks for Maximizing Your Data Table Power